Affiliate Disclaimer: As an Amazon Associate, EXPLORIST.life earns from qualifying purchases..

 Monocrystalline vs Polycrystalline Solar Panels

 Take these two solar panels from the same company for example.
-The one on the left is the Polycrystalline and the one on the right is the Monocrystalline.
+The first one is the Polycrystalline and the 2nd one is the Monocrystalline.

 Take these two solar panels from the same company for example.
 The one on the left is the Polycrystalline and the one on the right is the Monocrystalline.
 The Polycrystalline is rated at 160 watts and has dimensions of 58″ x 26″.
 The Monocrystalline is rated at 175 watts and has dimensions of 57″ x 26″.